-I may not be totally in love with Sacramento, where I’ve lived the last 9 years, but I love everything that surrounds this valley city.
+One thing I love about living in Sacramento is everything that surrounds this valley city.
 The day-trip opportunities are almost endless.
 One of my favorite quick getaways is Napa Valley.
-I’ve been there several times, and though it is beautiful at any time of the year, the best time to visit is fall.
-Here are my suggestions for a perfect day trip to Napa Valley.
+I’ve been there many times, and though it is beautiful at any time of the year, the best time to visit is fall.
+Here are my suggestions for an easy day trip to Napa Valley.

 Some people prefer Napa Valley’s neighbor, Sonoma County, because it’s slightly less pretentious, less crowded, and less expensive, but in a way I actually like the pretension of Napa Valley.
 The castles, vine-covered hills, and over-the-top beauty make me feel like I’m somewhere special, far away from home.
 At the same time, I have always found the people to be friendly and helpful, offering for us to share tastings and happily answering questions.

 For a more authentic and peaceful experience, get to the Silverado Trail as quickly as you can.
 It is a small highway on the eastern side of Napa Valley.
 Not only is it more beautiful than Highway 29, it’s also less crowded.
 It is also the best place to bike in the area.
 We connected to it just outside of the city of Napa.

 The Visitor Center in Napa provides a great map of all the wineries along the Silverado Trail and adjacent roads.
 We used it as a guide and made our first stop at the quiet Signorello Estate Winery just because it looked pretty.
 As you drive north, it’s on the right side several minutes past Napa.